carlosalexismorales/bikesharing/README.md

 ## Results

-The following link to take you to the Tableau story "https://public.tableau.com/app/profile/carlos2209/viz/CitiBikeAnalysis_16619957679780/CitiBikeAnalysis?publish=yes")
+The following link to take you to the Tableau story [link to dashboard](https://public.tableau.com/app/profile/carlos2209/viz/CitiBikeAnalysis_16619957679780/CitiBikeAnalysis?publish=yes)